DELBARTON SCHOOL HISTORY

 Campus facilities have continued to expand with dedications of the Lynch Athletic Center in 1983, the Findlay Science Pavilion in 1995, and the Fine Arts Center in 2007.
 The student body continued to grow to the current level of some 540 students.
 Since its inception Delbarton has graduated over 4,000 men, many of whom have distinguished themselves in service to nation, church and community.

-In March of 2006, the monastic community elected former Headmaster Father Giles Hayes as Abbot of Saint Mary’s and President of Delbarton School, and in the fall of 2007 Delbarton welcomed Brother Paul Diveny as its tenth Headmaster.
+In March 2006, the monastic community elected former Headmaster Father Giles Hayes as Abbot of St. Mary’s Abbey and President of Delbarton School, and in the fall of 2007, Delbarton welcomed Brother Paul Diveny as its eleventh Headmaster.
+In March 2014, Abbot Giles was succeeded by Father Richard Cronin as Abbot of St. Mary’s Abbey and President of Delbarton School.